Uol-Project-Collab/UOL_grades_calculator/README.md

 	- Link the relevant Jira issue (e.g., "Closes UGC-123").

 5. Request Reviews: Tag relevant team members or mention in Slack that your PR is ready for review.
-6. Approval Required: The PR must be approved by at least three (3) designated project members before it can be merged into main.
+6. Approval Required: The PR must be approved by the team lead before it can be merged into main.
 7. Address Feedback: Make any necessary changes based on the review comments.
 8. Merge: Once approved, a maintainer will merge the PR.
 (IDK, can this be automated?)